 The sky is crystal clear and you can see it from the train windows.

 2) Health reasons– there is a reason for Tibet being called the “Roof of the World” and this reason is its height.
 Tibet is the highest region on earth with its average elevation of 4,900 meters.
 Therefore you can experience a massive altitude sickness when taking a direct flight to Lhasa (headache, breathlessness and discomfort).
-You can reduce the reaction to the altitude by lengthening the period of time of reaching high altitude, and travelling to Lhasa by train seems to be the best idea in this case.
+You can reduce the reaction to the altitude by lengthening the period of time of reaching high altitude, and traveling to Lhasa by train seems to be the best idea in this case.

 3) Cheaper option– The train ticket (one way, hard sleepers) costs around RMB800 whereas the flight cost is roughly RMB1.500 so you can save up to RMB1.400 on return tickets.
 The soft sleepers are more expensive (RMB1.100) but there is not much “comfort” difference between soft and hard sleepers though.